-Students will be exposed to the realities of life in the non-Western world where support services are minimal.
+Grace Bible College partners with the HEART Institute where students will be exposed to the realities of life in the non-Western world where support services are minimal.
 Skills will be learned in appropriate technologies for simple living, basic medical skills, and community development.
 Attention will be given to language acquisition, children's schooling options, bookkeeping on the field, computer usage, writing prayer letters and potential cross-cultural ministries.